Property Division in Divorce

 - The way courts determine what constitutes equitable distributions of delayed benefit property such as pensions and savings accounts

 Even if you don’t foresee your split as becoming particularly contentious, these considerations make it critical to obtain sound legal advisement.
-At Burns Law Group, PC, we focus on drafting agreements and orders that support smart decision-making.
+At Burns Smith Law, PC, we focus on drafting agreements and orders that support smart decision-making.
 By conducting in-depth reviews of separation agreements and acting on behalf of those who can’t come to terms with their soon-to-be exes, our lawyers help Georgians overcome the negative aspects of divorce and face the future with confidence.

 Understanding How Divorces Impact Retirement Assets